 Once you have chosen the right cycle and have set the water temperature to cold go ahead and press start.
 Then simply wait for the washing machine to do its thing.
 This brings us to an equally important part of the process.
 That is, of course, drying your judogi.

-How To Properly Dry Your Judogi
+How To Properly Dry Your Gi

 Drying your judogi properly is just as important as washing it correctly.
-You do not want to dry your judogi in the dryer.
+You do not want to dry your gi in the dryer.
 The dryer will cause your judogi to wear out faster and will also cause it to shrink.
 So it is best to avoid using a dryer as much as possible.

-Instead, you are going to want to let your judogi air dry by hanging it in a closet or outside in the shade.
+Instead, you are going to want to let your gi air dry by hanging it in a closet or outside in the shade.
 If you choose to let it air dry outside make sure that it is in the shade and not in the sun.
 Direct sunlight can cause discoloration and can potentially even shrink your gi.

-That said, if you must put it in the dryer because you are short on time, make sure to put it in on a setting with little or no heat.
+If you must put it in the dryer because you are short on time, use a setting with little or no heat.
 This is usually called air dry, air fluff cycle, or tumble dry on most dryers.
 You mostly want to make sure not to shrink your gi.
-Note that I still do not recommend this but if you are going to do it you might as well know the best way to do it.

-This is because you should invest in a handful of judogis instead of only having one or two.
+Invest in a handful of judogis instead of only having one or two.
 You do not need a ton of them but working your way up to at least three judogis is a good idea.
 This way you always have a clean gi to wear to class.

-How To Get Tough Stains Out Of Your Judogi
+Washing Stains Out Of Your Gi

 The most important rule in getting a stain out of a judogi is to address the stain as soon as you can.
 A very common stain associated with a judogi is a bloodstain.
 Bloodstains can be a pain if you do not address them quickly.
 The best way to get rid of bloodstains is with hydrogen peroxide.